wustlcse237sp20/project-translator/README.md

  - Users can now create an account for themselves and where they're from

 **3. Created destination and landmark objects**
- - Users will soon be able to select their dream destination for travel and landmarks they want to visit there
+ - From the UI, users will soon be able to select their dream destination for travel and landmarks they want to visit there
- - Users will soon be able to see a list of other travel peers who also wish to visit the same destination
+ - From the UI, users will soon be able to see a list of other travel peers who also wish to visit the same destination

 **3. Improved Main UI**
  - Users are now able to interact more smoothly with our app

-**4. sth**

 **TODO Next iteration:**